Michigan–Ohio State men's basketball rivalry

-The Michigan–Ohio State men's basketball rivalry is a college basketball rivalry between Michigan Wolverines men's basketball and Ohio State Buckeyes men's basketball that is part of the larger rivalry between the University of Michigan and Ohio State University that exists across a broad spectrum of endeavors including their general athletic programs: Michigan Wolverines and Ohio State Buckeyes.
-On the field, the athletic rivalry includes the football rivalry, but extends to almost all sports and many other forms of achievement.
+The Michigan–Ohio State men's basketball rivalry is a college basketball rivalry between the Michigan Wolverines and Ohio State Buckeyes that is part of the larger rivalry between the University of Michigan and Ohio State University.
+The athletic rivalry includes the football rivalry, known as The Game, but extends to almost every sport, as well as many other endeavors and forms of achievement.
 Both teams are members of the Big Ten Conference.